About

 Marta Petteni

-Marta is an Italian licensed Architect, educator, and activist.
-While running her practice, she is also the Co-Director & Project Manager of the AfroFuturism Oasis project, an innovative proposal aimed at converting retiring MAX Trains into safe and healing spaces for Portland’s Black and Brown communities.
+Prior to joining Milwaukie, she was the Co-Director & Project Manager of the AfroFuturism Oasis project, an innovative proposal aimed at converting retiring MAX Trains into safe and healing spaces for Portland’s Black and Brown communities.
 She has been awarded the 2024 Van Evera Bailey Fellowship from the Architecture Foundation of Oregon to expand this work.
+Between 2017 and 2023, Marta has worked at Equity Researcher at Opsis Architecture and as Designer at Portland State University’s Center for Public Interest Design and the Homelessness Research & Action Collaborative.

 Since 2015, Marta has worked on a variety of research and design-build projects in Italy, Spain, Ecuador, Fiji, and the United States, covering various roles – as a team member of for-profit and nonprofit organizations, as an independent consultant, as an adjunct professor at Portland State University, and as visiting professor at the University of Oregon.